 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 If you want the best education out there in Agricultural Economics & Business it's hard to do better than Texas Tech University.
-After graduating, agricultural business students typically make an average of $45,338 at the beginning of their careers.
-Based in Lubbock, Texas, this university is a good choice for students who prosper in a city atmosphere.
+Texas Tech University agricultural economics & business students earn 13.2% more than the standard agricultural business graduate.
+This school is one of the largest schools in Texas.

 Every student pursuing a degree in Agricultural Economics & Business has to check out University of Wyoming.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.